 - Drag to move the prop in the 3D Scene view or enter the required values in the Object Manipulator fields.

 - To change between global and local values, click the Object Manipulator symbol:

 You can use the manipulator to quickly align a prop to the world axis.

 To align a prop to the world axis:

-- Pause the real time and in the Subject pane on the left, select the prop you want to align and press M to display the Object Manipulator.
+- Pause the real time and in the Tracking panel on the right, select the prop you want to align and press M to display the Object Manipulator.